Timeline of the Red Sea crisis: 2024

-February 2024

-On 2 February, the Houthis claimed that they had fired a ballistic missile towards Eilat.
-The IDF also said that the Arrow defense system intercepted a missile over the Red Sea.
 On 3 February, a day after conducting airstrikes in Iraq and Syria, the US and UK conducted strikes against 36 Houthi sites, which included underground facilities, UAV storage and operation sites, missile systems, radars, and helicopters in 13 different locations across Houthi-controlled parts of Yemen in an attempt to degrade their capabilities.
 Houthi official Mohammed Al-Bukhaiti stated that they would "meet escalation with escalation" in response to the bombings.

-On 8 February, the German frigate Hessen departed from Wilhelmshaven for the Red Sea with about 240 people on board in order to assist the upcoming EU mission.
+Houthi official media stated that 17 fighters were killed during the airstrikes.
+On 8 February, the German frigate Hessen departed from Wilhelmshaven for the Red Sea with about 240 people on board in order to assist the upcoming Operation Aspides.

-On 10 February, Houthi official media listed the names of 17 fighters that were killed during joint US–UK strikes.
-The announcement came following public funerals held in Sanaa.

 On 15 February, the US Army announced that the Coast Guard seized a vessel originating from Iran and was bound for Houthi-controlled Yemen on 28 January.
 The US Army said the vessel was carrying advanced weapons and other "lethal aid".
 It had more than 200 packages containing ballistic missile and naval drone components, explosives, communications gear, and anti-tank missile launcher parts.

-On 19 February, the European Union announced the start of the naval mission Operation Aspides, which plans to send warships and provide early airborne warning systems to the Red Sea and surrounding waters.
+On 19 February, the European Union announced the start of the naval mission Operation Aspides, planning to send warships and provide early airborne warning systems to the Red Sea and surrounding waters.
 The launch was confirmed by Italian Foreign Affairs Minister Antonio Tajani.
 France, Germany, Italy and Belgium all announced their intention to contribute to the operation.
-Operation Aspides will be headquartered in Larissa, Greece.
+Operation Aspides is headquartered in Larissa, Greece.
 The operation is not allowed to attack pre-emptively, and will only fire on Houthis if they attack first.
-The operation will only operate at sea, and will not conduct or participate in military strikes.
-The same day, Houthis claimed they shot down an MQ-9 Reaper drone over the Red Sea.
-US officials confirmed the incident, adding that the drone belonged to the US Air Force and crashed off the coast of Hodeidah.
+The operation only operates at sea, and does not conduct or participate in military strikes.

-On 20 February, France announced that one of its warships shot down two Houthi UAVs over the Red Sea, while CENTCOM announced the downing of ten bomb-carrying drones and a cruise missile targeting the USS Laboon.
-Houthis claimed that they attacked Eilat and a number of American warships in the Red Sea and Arabian Sea with drones.